-Second, our research demonstrates how women refugee entrepreneurs utilise multiple identities to exercise power in the context of displacement.
-The gendered identity of our participants, like that of Syrian women refugees (Alkhaled and Sasaki, 2022) and African ones in the United Kingdom (Adeeko and Treanor, 2022), assumes distinctive significance as breadwinners.
-Their entrepreneurial identity serves as a means of both socio-economic survival and empowerment reminiscent of the experiences of the African refugee entrepreneurs in the UK study of Adeeko and Treanor (2022).
+Secondly, our research demonstrates how women refugee entrepreneurs utilise multiple identities to exercise power in the context of displacement.
+The gendered identity of our participants, like that of Syrian women refugees (Alkhaled and Sasaki, 2022) and African ones in the UK (Adeeko and Treanor, 2021), assumes distinctive significance as breadwinners.
+Their entrepreneurial identity serves as a means of both socio-economic survival and empowerment.
+Their journeys are reminiscent of African refugee entrepreneurs' journeys in the UK (Adeeko and Treanor, 2021).
 The interplay between their vulnerability as single displaced mothers and their empowerment as entrepreneurs demonstrates the intersectional dynamics of these two identities, and further shows that Ukrainian women refugees turn to entrepreneurship to address contextual constraints and precarity.
-The hope being that entrepreneurship, despite being uncertain and confined to the margins of society (Refai and McElwee, 2023), might enable them to reclaim some degree of autonomy, pre-war entrepreneurial skills and relatedness, not in the host communities, but among themselves (Harima, 2022).
-Additionally, we present women refugee entrepreneur experiences as dynamic.
+They hope that entrepreneurship, despite being patchy and confined to the margins of society (Refai and McElwee, 2023), might enable them to reclaim some degree of autonomy, prewar entrepreneurial skills and relatedness, not in the host communities, but among themselves (Harima, 2022).
+Additionally, we present women refugee entrepreneur journeys and experiences as dynamic.
 This phenomenon resembles the emotional rollercoaster experienced by Syrian refugees in Germany (Yeshi et al., 2022) and by Palestinian refugee entrepreneurs in Lebanon (Shepherd et al., 2020) as they enact their entrepreneurial identity to exercise power over their refugeeness.
 Consequently, at the intersection of their identities as mothers, women and entrepreneurs, these women refugees exert control over their refugeeness and overwrite the rhetoric of victimisation surrounding their identity as displaced women and single mothers by exercising their agency as entrepreneurs.

 Intriguingly, all our respondents denied any self-identification as a refugee.
-This assertion demonstrates their awareness of the prevailing stigmatisation and negativity in society's views of refugees; indeed, their ascribed refugee identity reveals significant cross-cultural complexities.
-Despite their challenging circumstances, their narratives convey a sense of entitlement and self-confidence derived from their advanced education.
-The unapologetic resistance to being labelled as refugees and the preferential treatment afforded by host European nations raised concerns regarding potential discrimination against other refugees (De Coninck, 2023).
+Their firm standing demonstrates their awareness of the prevailing stigmatisation and negativity in society's views of refugees.
+Their refugee identity reveals significant cross-cultural complexities.
+Despite their challenging circumstances in both countries, their narratives convey a sense of entitlement and self-confidence derived from their advanced education.
+The unapologetic resistance to being labelled as refugees and the preferential treatment they receive from European nations raised concerns regarding potential discrimination against other refugees (De Coninck, 2023).

-Whilst other scholars have recently acknowledged the stigma and vulnerabilities associated with the refugee identity (Adeeko and Treanor, 2022; Hack-Polay et al., 2021), our study goes further to reveal a novel experience of refugee entrepreneurs, that of the liability of refugeeness.
-Compared to migrant entrepreneurs, whose liabilities of newness, smallness (Hannan and Freeman, 1984) and poorness (Morris, 2020) are well documented, the liability of refugeeness experienced by our participants refers to a loss of autonomy, competences and identity, exacerbated by war trauma.
-They illustrate the refugee paradox, whereby refugees are supported because of these liabilities, while at the same time, they are expected to lead self-determined, agentic lives as soon as possible (Kohlenberger, 2023).
-Like Palestinian refugees in Lebanon (Shepherd et al., 2020) and Syrian women refugees in the United Kingdom (Alkhaled and Sasaki, 2022), our participants use entrepreneurship and their entrepreneurial identity as a means to navigate contextual constraints and establish a contextually empowering identity (Shepherd et al., 2020), rather than a means towards social mobility (Refai and McElwee, 2023).
+Whilst other scholars have recently acknowledged the stigma and vulnerabilities associated with the refugee identity (Adeeko and Treanor, 2021; Hack-Polay et al., 2021), our study goes further to reveal a novel experience of refugee entrepreneurs, that of the liability of refugeeness.
+Compared to migrant entrepreneurs, whose liabilities of newness, smallness (Hannan and Freeman, 1984) and poorness (Morris, 2020) are well documented, our participants' liability of refugeeness refers to a loss of autonomy, competences and identity, exacerbated by war trauma.
+They illustrate the refugee paradox, whereby refugees are supported because of these liabilities, while at the same time they are expected to lead self-determined, agentic lives as soon as possible (Kohlenberger, 2023).
+Like Palestinian refugees in Lebanon (Shepherd et al., 2020) and Syrian women refugees in the UK (Alkhaled and Sasaki, 2022), our participants use entrepreneurship and their entrepreneurial identity as a means to navigate contextual constraints and establish a contextually empowering identity as entrepreneurs (Shepherd et al., 2020), rather than achieving upward social mobility (Refai and McElwee, 2023).